Skip to main content

 This test uses fluorescent in situ hybridisation (FISH) to label individual chromosomes with specific probes.
 Hundreds of sperm are assessed from one ejaculate.
 There are limitations to the test as only 5 probes are currently used routinely for analysis (three of the 22 autosomes: chromosomes 13, 18 and 21, and the sex chromosomes, X and Y), although others are available upon specific request.
 The results are reported showing incidence of disomy or nullisomy for each of the autosomes and for both sex chromosomes.
 A sex chromosome ratio is also reported.
 It is CE marked.

-Instructions for collection of Sperm DNA fragmentation and Aneuploidy specimens
+Instructions for collection of Sperm DNA Fragmentation and Aneuploidy specimens

-Semen samples ideally need to be frozen as soon as possible after liquefaction, but not longer than 60 minutes post ejaculation.
-Samples must be snap-frozen for Sperm DNA Fragmentation and cryopreserved in TYB for Sperm Aneuploidy.
-If samples are prepared by another laboratory.
 Two cryovials containing not less than 0.25 mls of semen is required.
-Frozen samples can be sent to, or collected by TDL, by arrangement, and must be accompanied with relevant patient details andthe sperm count.
-For CMET test please ensure a completed Examen request form accompanies the TDL request form.
+Frozen samples can be sent to, or collected by TDL, by arrangement, and must be accompanied with relevant patient details and the sperm count.
+For Examen SpermComet® SDF tests please ensure a completed Examen test request form accompanies the TDL request form.